-A Sister's Memoir
+Roll Back the World: A Sister’s Memoir

-from a book review by psychiatrist Awais Aftab:
+From a book review by psychiatrist Awais Aftab:

 "Individuals with schizophrenia need pride, meaning, self-esteem, and agency to flourish as much as anyone else, perhaps even more so.
 How our collective lives can be organized to make these possibilities accessible to individuals like Rachel is a social challenge rivaling the scientific one, and it is a task we have long neglected."